sdondley/Proc-Easier/README.md

 # run a command, die if error encountered, then print info
 cmd('a-bad-command', :die);

-# make :die the default for all commands until its turned off
+# make :die the default for all commands until it's turned off
 autodie(:on);
 cmd('kjkjsdkjf');   # this dies

-# turn off :die until its turned back on
+# turn off :die until it's turned back on
 autodie(:off);
 cmd('kjkjsdkjf');   # this doesn't die